desihub/desidatamodel/doc/DESI_LSS_EDA/release/altmtl/Univ/dark/index.rst

 dark
 ====

-Each of the ``dark`` directories associated with each `{UNUM}' hosts an alternative MTL ledger for the DESI dark-time program, with a data format matching that used for actual observations.
+Each of the ``dark`` directories associated with each `{UNUM}` hosts an alternative MTL ledger for the DESI dark-time program, with a data format matching that used for actual observations.
 These ledgers are split by HEALPixel (in the NESTED scheme) at a resolution of nside=32.